dmitrisaberi/bndads/README.md

 Credit to [Kevin Murphy](https://github.com/murphyk); this repo is a fork of [probml/bandits](https://github.com/probml/bandits).

-Our training script is bandits/
+Our training script is bandits/bayesian_nn_bandit.py; experiments can be run via the bandits/scripts/subspace_bandits.ipynb notebook, or by running:

+python bandits test
+python bandits run_and_plot